cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 The timestamp cache tracks the highest timestamp (i.e., most recent) for any read operation that a given range has served.

 Each write operation in a `BatchRequest` checks its own timestamp versus the timestamp cache to ensure that the write operation has a higher timestamp; this guarantees that history is never rewritten and you can trust that reads always served the most recent data.
+Or said another way, it's one of the crucial mechanisms CockroachDB uses to ensure serializability.
 If a write operation fails this check, it must be restarted at a timestamp higher than the timestamp cache's value.

 ### Latch manager